ciribob/DCS-CTLD/README.md

 ###Script Setup
 **This script requires MIST version 3.6 or above: https://github.com/mrSkortch/MissionScriptingTools**

-First make sure MIST is loaded, either as an Initialization Script  for the mission or the first DO SCRIPT with a time more of 1.
-Time More means run this actions after X seconds into the mission.
+First make sure MIST is loaded, either as an Initialization Script  for the mission or the first DO SCRIPT with a "TIME MORE" of 1.
+"TIME MORE" means run the actions after X seconds into the mission.

-Load the CTLD a few seconds after MIST using a second trigger with a time more and a DO SCRIPT of CTLD.lua.
+Load the CTLD a few seconds after MIST using a second trigger with a "TIME MORE" and a DO SCRIPT of CTLD.lua.
 An error will be shown if MIST isn't loaded first.

 An example is shown below: